The Silent Killers: 6 Medical Conditions Linked to Internal Heat

 People with diverticulosis who proceed to diverticulitis may also be at risk of developing other conditions.

 Cancer happens when certain cells in the body start to grow abnormally.
 Some types of cancer remain in one part of the body.
 On the other hand, when cancer is malignant, the cells can spread to or invade other parts of the body.

 We do not know why cancer happens in many cases.

-However, regardless of the cause, the process of cancer growth, spread with inflammation and the breakdown of cells make this condition one of the causes of internal heat.
+However, regardless of the cause, the process of cancer growth, spread with inflammation, and the breakdown of cells make this one of the medical conditions linked to internal heat.